subvertnormality/mosaic/README.md

 ##### Fixed Note

 Use this trig param to fix your channel to any MIDI note.
 The value represents a MIDI note number.
-The note is _not_ quantized.
+The note is _not_ quantised.
 This is useful if you have a drum pattern and you don't want note data to affect the drum sound you're playing on a drum machine.
-This will override any quantized fixed note values or random note values.
+This will override any quantised fixed note values or random note values.

-##### Quantized Fixed Note
+##### Quantised Fixed Note

 You can use this trig param to manually select a note in the currently selected scale at any step.
-The value represents note number, where 0 is the root and higher numbers represent notes in the quantized scale.
+The value represents note number, where 0 is the root and higher numbers represent notes in the quantised scale.
 This overrides the note data coming in from the patterns.
 This will override random note values.

 ##### Random Note

 This trig param introduces an element of random to your selected notes.
 A value of 0 will leave the note unchanged.
 A value of 1 will randomly give your existing note or the note one higher in the scale.
 A value of 2 will randomly give your existing note, the note one higher in your selected scale, or the note one lower.
 A value of 3 will randomly select notes -1, 0, 1 or 2.
 A value of 4 will randomly select notes -2, -1, 0, 1 or 2.
 And so on.
 Use trig locks to really spice things up.
 These can be combined with random twos note trig param.
-By default, random notes are quantized to the pentatonic version of the currently selected scale to reduce the chance of dissonant harmonic interactions.
+By default, random notes are quantised to the pentatonic version of the currently selected scale to reduce the chance of dissonant harmonic interactions.
 This can be disabled in _Mosaic_'s param settings.

 ##### Random Twos Note

 Similar to random note, this trig param introduces an element of random to your selected notes.
 The difference here is that twos note restricts values to those divisible by two.
 A value of 0 will leave the note unchanged.
 A value of 1 will randomly give your existing note or the note two higher in the scale.
 A value of 2 will randomly give your existing note, the note two higher in your selected scale, or the note two lower.
 A value of 3 will randomly select notes -2, 0, 2 or 4.
 A value of 4 will randomly select notes -4, -2, 0, 2 or 4.
 And so on.
 Use trig locks to really spice things up.
 These can be combined with random note trig params.
-Again, random notes are quantized to the pentatonic version of the currently selected scale to reduce the chance of dissonant harmonic interactions.
+Again, random notes are quantised to the pentatonic version of the currently selected scale to reduce the chance of dissonant harmonic interactions.
 This can be disabled in _Mosaic_'s param settings.

 ##### Chord Strum

 The Chord Strum param dynamically spaces selected chord masks using the selected step division, ensuring they align rhythmically with the channel's settings.
-Notes are quantized to the current scale, adjusting in real-time if the scale changes mid-strum, guaranteeing each note stays harmonious and in tune, regardless of strum duration.
+Notes are quantised to the current scale, adjusting in real-time if the scale changes mid-strum, guaranteeing each note stays harmonious and in tune, regardless of strum duration.
 Each chord note is played once.

 ##### Chord Arpeggio

 The Chord Arp param is similar to Chord Strum, but chord masks are looped at the current step division for the length of the current step.
-Notes are quantized to the current scale.
+Notes are quantised to the current scale.
 Empty chord masks are treated as rests, allowing for rhymic patterns.
 Arpeggios also honour the Chord Velocity and Chord Shape modifiers.
 The Chord Arpeggio param overrules the chord strum param.
 Chord arpeggios can also be used as ratchets if no chord masks are set.

 ##### Chord Acceleration